 Others were more creative.
 The spaghetti vongole got high marks, especially for the amount of vongole.
 Very generous indeed and the overall taste was great.

 The grilled Patagonian calamari come normally with rosemary risotto but were ordered here instead with the risotto nero.
 Not my favorite the risotto nero, but here it was very nice.
 The calamari again were exactly on point with great texture.

 Our “quota” vegetarian found something as well with the help of the kitchen.
 She got the rosemary risotto with bocconcini balls and grilled green asparagus.
 Unfortunately I couldn’t try it but heard that it was lovely.

 Unfortunately I had no room for dessert but a homemade baklava was ordered.
 The menu said something about walnuts, but to me it looked rather like pistachios.
 It tasted light and not too sugary which is normally my biggest problem with baklava.

 The lemon sorbet is also made on the premises and had a fresh, slightly sour taste with a hint of summer in it.
 Exactly what you need after an excellent meal.

 To close the meal a Turkish coffee helps.
 Here the coffee comes in small filigree silvery cups with the locum on a toothpick.
 I really liked the thoughtful presentation of it.

-The service thoughout the whole evening was very attentive and I really appreciated that the kitchen also helped our vegetarian friend.
-This is definitely a bit more than your friendly neighbourhood restaurant.
+The service throughout the whole evening was very attentive and I really appreciated that the kitchen also helped our vegetarian friend.
+This is definitely a bit more than your friendly neighborhood restaurant.
 Except that it appeared as if lots of people are regulars here by the way they were greeted. which of course speaks for the quality and the service of Takans Fisch Restaurant.
 Definitely a place to come back to.
 Yours, Pollybert

 Takans Fisch Restaurant